MakeSchool-Tutorials/Superhero-Team-Dueler/P03-Adding-To-Our-Heroes/content.md

 This method should iterate over our `abilities` list and call the `attack()` method on every ability.
 Remember that our abilities return a random value so we have to total all those values up to get the total attack strength of all abilities.
 This is the total amount of damage done by the attack.

 It's easiest to use a Python `for` loop to iterate over the list of abilities.
-You've already seen a `for` loop return string values from a list of strings.
-Here you will be returning ability objects from the abilities list.

 The `for` loop will return each object in the list, and you can call methods on those objects just like you would expect.